Improving Topic Modeling by Distilling Soft Labels from Language Models: Introduction

-More specifically, instead of relying on sparse BoW representations, we use a simple prompting strategy (e.g., ``\textit{Generate a single word label that captures the underlying theme of the document.}'') that instructs the SLM to generate a soft label target encoding the overall document theme.
-This is done by capturing the probabilities of the next completion token immediately following the prompt, and mapping the probabilities as a soft label distribution over the predefined topic modeling vocabulary. \autoref{fig:target-comparison} presents a concrete example comparing the reconstruction targets used to train topic models (ground-truth class ``\textit{lunar exploration}'').
-The bag-of-words (BoW) target provides lexical supervision by assigning normalized probability mass only to words that explicitly appear in the document, resulting in sparse, surface-level signals with words that are semantically distant, such as ``stable'' and ``possible''.
-In contrast, the LLM-derived soft label distribution provides semantic supervision by assigning probability mass to thematically related words, including words that do not explicitly occur in the document such as ``astro'', ``space'', and ``astronomy''.
+Following recent progress in Small Language Models (SLMs), which combine strong semantic performance with substantially lower computational cost and latency~\citep{wang2025survey, belcak2025small}, we propose a simple and efficient paradigm for topic modeling by \textbf{distilling soft label} (DSL) distributions from the LSM into probabilistic topic models.
+Specifically, using a simple prompting strategy (e.g., ``\textit{Generate a single word label that captures the underlying theme of the document.}''), SLM is instructed to generate a soft label target encoding the overall document theme.
+We mapping the probabilities of the next completion token immediately following the prompt to a soft label distribution over the predefined topic modeling vocabulary.
 By training the neural topic model to reconstruct these dense, semantically-rich soft targets, it learns to infer topics that are more contextually coherent and semantically meaningful.
 Furthermore, we use the last hidden state representations of the language models as the contextualized inputs for the documents, which provide the necessary context for reconstructing the soft targets.
+From the perspective of implicit Bayesian inference in language models~\citep{xie2022an, wang2023large, li-etal-2025-explicit}, DSL can be viewed as projecting the LM's implicit posterior predictive distribution over theme-relevant words onto the structured hypothesis space of topic models, yielding explicit and interpretable document-topic and topic-word distributions.

-In summary, our contributions are: (1) We propose a novel training paradigm for neural topic modeling that uses semantically grounded soft label distributions derived from a language model as the reconstruction objective; (2) We demonstrate the effectiveness of our approach through extensive experiments on three datasets, achieving substantial improvements over baseline methods in both topic quality and assignment accuracy.
+In summary, our contributions are\footnote{The implementation of our work is available at \url{https://github.com/raymondzmc/dsl-topic-models}}: (1) We propose a novel training paradigm for neural topic modeling that uses semantically grounded soft label distributions derived from a language model as the reconstruction objective; (2) We demonstrate the effectiveness of our approach through extensive experiments on three datasets, achieving substantial improvements over baseline methods in both topic quality and assignment accuracy; (3) We introduce a retrieval-based evaluation metric for topic modeling, showing that our learned document-topic representations substantially improve topic-guided document retrieval across datasets.